Magnon-phonon interactions from first principles

 We calculate the mag-ph relaxation times in H-MLG and CrI$_3$ at 20~K and map them on the magnon dispersions in Fig.~\ref{fig:tau}(a).
 At this relatively low temperature, which is below the Curie temperature of both materials, magnon scattering occurs primarily by phonon emission [$N_{\nu \mathbf{q}}(T)+1$ term in the second line of Eq.~\eqref{eq:gamma}] because the thermal phonon occupations are small, particularly for optical phonons.
 As a result, we find long relaxation times of about 1 ns in H-MLG and 10$-$100 ps in CrI$_3$ at low magnon energies in the long-wavelength limit $\mathbf{Q} \!\to \!0$.
 The relaxation times progressively decrease up to a certain energy in both materials.
 Above that threshold, which is shown with a dashed line for each material in Fig.~\ref{fig:tau}(a), emission of phonons with strong mag-ph coupling becomes energetically possible. \\

 In H-MLG, the threshold occurs at $\sim$100 meV magnon energy, which corresponds to the energy of the flexural ZO mode with strong mag-ph coupling highlighted in Fig.~\ref{fig:magph-vs-q}(b).
 Above that threshold, emission of the strongly-coupled ZO phonon becomes possible, and the magnon relaxation times drop by orders of magnitude, reaching values of $\sim$10 fs near the highest magnon energy.
 This trend is in sharp contrast with $e$-ph interactions in both graphene and H-MLG, where flexural modes couple weakly to electronic charge; in graphene, this enhances the electrical and thermal conductivities to record large values~\cite{Mariani2008, Lindsay2010}.
-We observe similar trends in \ce{CrI3}, where two nearly degenerate optical phonons with 18 meV energy govern mag-ph interactions and define a threshold for phonon emission, above which the magnon relaxation times drop by 2$-$3 orders of magnitude.
-Similar to H-MLG, the $e$-ph interactions per se are not particularly strong for the modes with largest mag-ph coupling that govern magnon dynamics.
-The materials studied here underscore the qualitative differences between $e$-ph and mag-ph interactions, justifying the development of quantitative tools for mag-ph interactions.
+We observe similar trends in \ce{CrI3}, where a ZO optical phonon with 18 meV energy governs mag-ph interactions and defines a threshold for phonon emission, above which the magnon relaxation times drop by 2$-$3 orders of magnitude.
+(The rapid decrease in relaxation times at 5-meV magnon energy is due to relatively strong coupling with an acoustic phonon).
+Similar to H-MLG, the $e$-ph interactions per se are not particularly strong for the modes with the largest mag-ph coupling that govern magnon dynamics, highlighting key differences between the $e$-ph and mag-ph interactions.

+We have verified the validity of our pertubative approach by computing the ratio $R = \tau^{-1}_{nQ} / \omega_{nQ}$, where $R<1$ corresponds to well-defined magnon quasiparticles.
+We find $R<1$ over most of the magnon spectrum in both materials, except for magnons nearly degenerate to strongly-coupled phonons \cite{SM}.
+Our calculations correctly predict that those magnons will be short-lived ($\sim$10 fs) due to strong mag-ph coupling. \\

 The presence of strongly coupled phonons causes the mag-ph relaxation time distribution to become nearly bimodal, separating short-lived and long-lived magnons with energies, respectively, above and below the emission threshold.
 In Fig.~\ref{fig:tau}(b), we plot the average relaxation times as a function of temperature up to 50~K for these two groups of magnons.
 (Note that this analysis is meaningful only below the Curie temperature, which is 45~K in CrI$_3$ and much higher in H-MLG).
 The order-of-magnitude relaxation time difference between short- and long-lived magnons implies that nonequilibrium magnons with a broad energy distribution would rapidly relax to magnons with subthreshold energy, and thus key transport phenomena relevant in magnon devices will occur primarily in the low-energy, long-lived magnon regime. \\